tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ```

 Throughout this book I will be writing as if I'm writing in a statically typed
 language 90% of the time and typehint whenever possible.
-However PHP is a
+However, PHP is a
 dynamic language and some times it's helpful to take advantage of this,
-whenever I do do this I will point it out and explain my reason for choosing to
+whenever I do this I will point it out and explain my reason for choosing to
 do it.

 Front Controllers